 Who and where we are

-Our website is in seven languages: English, Arabic, Chinese, French, Portuguese, Russian and Spanish.
-Our regional researchers are based in Brazil, Colombia, Hong Kong, India, Kenya, Japan, Lebanon, Myanmar, Senegal, South Africa, UK, Ukraine and USA.
-They draw global attention to the human rights impacts (positive and negative) of companies in their region, seek responses from companies when civil society raises concerns, and establish close contacts with grassroots NGOs, local businesspeople and others.
+Our website is in eight languages: English, Arabic, Chinese, French, German, Portuguese, Russian and Spanish.
+Our regional researchers are based in Australia, Brazil, China, Colombia, India, Kenya, Jordan, Mexico, Myanmar, Philippines, Senegal, South Africa, Tunisia, UK, Ukraine, and the USA.
+They draw global attention to the human rights impacts (positive and negative) of companies in their region, seek responses from companies when civil society raises concerns, and establish close contacts with grassroots NGOs, local businesspeople, and others.
 We have offices in London and New York.

 The Resource Centre is an independent non-profit: in the UK we are a registered Charity in England & Wales (no. 1096664).
-In the USA we are a tax-exempt non-profit organisation under Section 501(c)(3) of the Internal Revenue Code.
+In the USA we are a tax-exempt non-profit organization under Section 501(c)(3) of the Internal Revenue Code.

 Phil Bloomer, Executive Director (based in London)

 bloomer [at] business-humanrights.org @pbloomer

 Phil became Executive Director of Business & Human Rights Resource Centre in September 2013.
 Based at the Centre’s London headquarters, Phil is responsible for leading the global organization, delivering the mission and strategic priorities, and ensuring effective management of programme, personnel, finance, and administration.

 Prior to joining the Resource Centre Phil was Director of Campaigns and Policy at Oxfam GB, where he was responsible for a team of 170 staff working across policy, advocacy, programme and campaigns.
 His team’s priorities were food justice, humanitarian protection and assistance in conflict zones, and the provision of essential health and education for all.
 Previously he was head of Oxfam International’s Make Trade Fair, and Access to Medicines campaigns.